 Liquid extracts of gooseberries and mangoes can also be used for oil pulling.

 Oil pulling should be ideally performed in the morning on an empty stomach.
+It is best practiced in a seated and chin up position.
 Here are some of the steps involved in performing oil pulling:

 - Swish the oil gently for 5-20 minutes between the teeth.
-If the jaw starts aching, then slow down the procedure.
+If the jaw starts aching, then reduce the duration of the procedure.
 Swishing oil changes the consistency of oil and makes it thin and milky.

-- Spit the oil on tissue paper or directly into the trash instead of the sink or toilet to avoid clogging of pipes over time.
+- Spit the oil on a tissue paper or directly into the trash.

 - Use water to rinse your mouth thoroughly, followed by brushing and flossing.

 The exact mechanism of oil pulling is still not clear.
-However, some of the proposed theories are as follow:
+However, some of the proposed theories are as follows: